A fingertip cut is one of the most common types of wounds.

-As you do your daily tasks, a regular-sized bandage can slide or fall off your fingertip.
-This can cause more pain and prolong the healing process.
-That's why many people buy small wing or butterfly bandages, or just make their own using larger bandages.
+Not to mention that, as you do your daily tasks, a regular-sized bandage can slide or fall off your fingertip.
+Therefore, this can cause more pain and prolong the healing process.
+That’s why many people buy small wing or butterfly bandages, or just make their own using larger bandages.

-You can keep a regular size bandage from falling off your finger with these DIY hacks.
+You can keep a regular-size bandage from falling off your finger with these DIY hacks.
 There are a few different ways people reconfigure their bandages to fit better.
+So, we thought of compiling a few methods in this article.
+We hope this will somehow help you.
+Check out also this Free First Aid Kit Checklist that will seem helpful to you.

 If you have a full bandage, place it lengthwise along the back and front of your finger.
 The bandage sides will wrap around your finger.
 So that the bandages meet and stick, covering the finger.